cypher4859/galaxy-pc-parts-admin-dashboard/README.md

 ```

 7. Now that our web server has started running, go to your browser and type http://localhost:3000/ in the address bar to visit the project.

+## Future Features

+If I continue to work on this project, these are some features I hope to include:

+- Product Image Upload.
+- Property Creation for Categories (example: Storage Capacity, Core Count, Etc).
+- Admin account management so only authorized users can access the dashboard.
+- Connect to a costmer-facing storefront.

+## Dakota Riley, Code Louisville, 2024.